 It is also possible to view the overview in the main screen by selecting it from the main menu:

-Note: Overview can only be displayed in one screen at a time, so it will be removed from the external overview screen if selecting it to the main screen.
+Note: Overview can only be displayed in one screen at a time, so it will be removed from the external overview screen if selecting it to the main screen and vice versa.

-Double-tap the meters area to expand the meters (just like in the channel view screen).
-This hides all information under the meters except the name, colour, Mute, Solo and Select status.
+Double-tap the meters area to expand them (just like in the Channel View screen meters).
+This changes the overview strips to show larger meters, path name, colour, Mute, Solo and Select status.

 Double-tap them again to minimise the meters and return to the previous view.

-Fader Tile layouts will not change if selecting channels from the overview screen, but it will highlight the channel's Select button if it happens to be visible on a Fader Tile.
+Fader Tile layouts will not change if selecting paths from the overview screen, but the Selected path will be displayed in the Channel View and its Select button will light if it happens to be visible on a Fader Tile.
 Conversely, if you select a channel using the Fader Tile Select buttons, the same channel will become selected in the overview screen.

-When a mouse is plugged into the console, you can control basic channel functions using the buttons on the screen, including double-clicking the meters to expand or contract them.
+When a mouse is plugged into the console, you can control basic channel functions such as Mute and Solo using the buttons on the screen, including double-clicking the meters to expand or contract them.

 The top half of this page contains a list of all the scenes in your showfile.
 The bottom half can display a number of things, selected from the buttons in the lower left corner of the screen.
-Since the external screen is not touch-sensitive, you should decide what to view in the lower half of the screen (e.g. Scene Name to view the name and notes for the selected scene) before you assign it to the external display.
+If using a non-touch-sensitive external screen, you should decide what to view in the lower half of the screen (e.g. Scene Name to view the name and notes for the selected scene) before you assign it to the external display.

 Alternatively, use a USB mouse to change the selection and navigate the automation screen at any time.

-Note: Automation can only be shown on one display at a time, so it will be removed from the external display if selecting it on the main screen.
+Note: Automation can only be shown on one display at a time, so it will be removed from the external display if selecting it on the main screen and vice versa.